You may be experiencing some of the following leadership challenges:

 You may be having leadership

-You got to where you did because of your hard work, smarts and dedication, but sometimes particularly challenging situations, like the ones below, call for more support.
+You got to where you did because of your hard work and ingenuity, but sometimes particularly challenging situations, like the ones below, call for more support.

 You’re a New Leader and you’ve inherited a group of direct reports.
 You need a high performing team, yet not everyone is a star performer.
 You’re grappling with how to best shape the group’s structure and evolve the team during this transition.